Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

 - +24.17 for the present operating margin

 The net margin for Capital One Financial Corporation stands at +19.02.
+The total capital return value is set at 8.87, while invested capital returns managed to touch 7.55.
 Equity return is now at value 14.50, with 1.60 for asset returns.

+Based on Capital One Financial Corporation (COF), the company’s capital structure generated 95.42 points at debt to equity in total, while total debt to capital is 48.83.
+Total debt to assets is 11.02, with long-term debt to equity ratio resting at 83.08.
+Finally, the long-term debt to capital ratio is 42.52.

 Conclusion

-To put it simply, Capital One Financial Corporation (COF) has had a bad performance in recent times.
-Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others as a “hold”.
+In a nutshell, Capital One Financial Corporation (COF) has experienced a bad performance in recent times.
+The stock has received mixed “buy” and “hold” ratings from analysts.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.